hpyproject/hpyproject.org/posts/2021/03/hello-hpy.md

 ```

 That's all you need to get started with HPy.
 What we presented today is just
-the basic of course: in the next posts we will dig more into the technical
+the basics, of course: in the next posts we will dig more into the technical
 details, and show more interesting features than just a hello world.

 Stay tuned!